Browser does not support script.

 A Pan-Orthodox Society encompassing all Orthodox Christians under the patronage of Saint Nektarios of Aegina.
-Services are held regularly in the Portland Chapel.
+Services are held regularly in the University chapel in the Portland Building.

 A group of Christians who love God and want to honour Him through the sport that they play.

 A group for Christian postgraduate students to consider how their faith impacts their studies.

 An informal network of students and friends who are all trying to get to grips with the Christian faith.